 Surface disturbance is the percentage of land physically disturbed by human activities (e.g., structures, clearings, quarries, etc.).
 It includes visible, human-caused disturbances that result in the physical disruption of land (soil or rock) or hydrology, or the clearing of trees and woody vegetation.
 It is a measure of human activity (e.g., mining) as well as a loss of habitat.

-Surface disturbance does not include natural disturbances (i.e., fire), nor the surface area of linear features.
-This is different to the North Yukon and Peel Watershed plans which includes the surface area of linear features.
+Surface disturbance does not include natural disturbances (i.e., fire).
 Surface disturbance is expressed as percent of each LMU covered by human-caused disturbance.